cleanlab/cleanlab-studio/README.md

 4. Improve your dataset in Cleanlab Studio (e.g., correct some labels).
 5. Download your cleanset with `cleanlab cleanset download`.

+Learn more about the Cleanlab Studio CLI from the [quickstart guide](https://help.cleanlab.ai/guide/quickstart/cli/).

 ## Dataset Structure

-Cleanlab Studio supports the following upload types:
+Cleanlab Studio supports the following data formats:

 - Text/Tabular
   - CSV